How Much Money Can You Make with a Mobile App

 Here’s an example from the Pokemon Go app.

-The app is free to download and free to play.
+This is another free app to download..
 Throughout the gameplay, users can do certain things to earn coins.
 These coins can be used to purchase items that enhance the gameplay.

 But rather than completing those tasks to earn coins, you can purchase them with real money.